 In our latest Ask Ellen Q&A, child psychologist Dr.

-It’s normal to become distracted or disorganized from time to time.
+It’s normal to be distracted or disorganized from time to time.
 But some kids have more trouble paying attention and staying on track than their peers.
-In this Parent Strategy Announcement (PSA), Dr. Gene Beresin and Dr.
+In this Parent Strategy Announcement (PSA), Dr. Gene Beresin and Dr. Ellen Braaten talk about ADHD (Attention-Deficit Hyperactivity Disorder).

 Executive function skills are essential for kids to thrive at school and at home.
 Planning, staying organized, and managing time are important for academic success and balancing the responsibilities of daily life.
 But what if your child is struggling with these skills?